robbert-vdh/yabridge/.github/ISSUE_TEMPLATE/setup_help.md

 Thanks for giving yabridge a shot!
 If you're having issues with plugins not working at all or scans timing out then make sure to check out the [troubleshooting common issues](https://github.com/robbert-vdh/yabridge#troubleshooting-common-issues) section of the readme. `yabridgectl sync` will also try to diagnose most if these issues for you during setup.

+Also try our [Discord](https://discord.com/invite/pyNeweqadf) for some quick help or questions.

 **Problem description**
 A short description of the current situation.